 Workers' compensation occurrences are self-insured effective July 1, 2002, with coverage for all employees.
 Injuries occurring from July 1, 1995 to June 30, 2002, are fully covered by the prior commercial insurer without a maximum.
 Injuries occurring prior to July 1, 1995, were originally self-insured and self-administered.
 Beginning in April 1997, these claims were adjusted and funded through a loss portfolio transfer policy with limits of liability of \$22,800,000, and the insurance carrier's right to reimbursement for claims expenses in excess of the policy limit.
 The limit of liability was exceeded in July 2007.
 Litigation ensued against the carrier, resulting in a settlement in March 2011, whereby the carrier waived reimbursement of \$1.65 million in expenses and the County took over further administration of the claims as of April 2011.
 As a result, the claims are now once again administered by, and claims costs borne by the County, along with the post July 1, 2002, self-insured claims.
-As of June 30, 2012, the expected liability on the pre-1995 claims, at the 80 percent confidence level, discounted at 5.5 percent, was actuarially estimated to be \$8,176,000.
+As of June 30, 2013, the expected liability on the pre-1995 claims, at the 80 percent confidence level, discounted at 5.5 percent, was actuarially estimated to be \$6,518,000.

 The unpaid claims liabilities in the Workers' Compensation fund for losses prior to 1995 and subsequent to 2002 included in the self-insurance fund are based on actuarial studies and include amounts for claims incurred but not reported including loss adjustment expenses.
 The ultimate liabilities remain discounted at 5.5 percent as in past years.
-This discount rate has been retained because the claim payment liability for workers' compensation cases is much longer than other types of liabilities in the General Insurance Internal Service Fund.
+This discount rate has been retained because the claim payment liability for workers' compensation cases is much longer than other types of liabilities in the General Insurance ISF.

-Settlements or judgments have not exceeded commercial coverage for any risk of loss in each of the past three fiscal years, with the exception of the loss portfolio transfer policy for workers' compensation claims prior to 1995, as noted above.
-In addition, litigation expenses and liability for damages for uninsured cases, such as inverse condemnation and land subsidence cases, have been incurred by the General Insurance Internal Service Fund.
+Settlements or judgments have not exceeded commercial coverage for any risk of loss in each of the past three fiscal years.
+In addition, litigation expenses and liability for damages for uninsured cases, such as inverse condemnation and land subsidence cases, have been incurred by the General Insurance ISF.

-Changes in the balances of claims liabilities of General Insurance and Employee Benefits Internal Service Funds and Health Care Plan Enterprise Fund and medical malpractice liability of the Medical Center during fiscal years 2010-11 and 2011-12 are as follows (in thousands):
+Changes in the balances of claims liabilities of General Insurance and Employee Benefits ISFs and Health Care Plan Enterprise Fund and medical malpractice liability of the Medical Center during fiscal years 2011-12 and 2012-13 are as follows (in thousands):

-Claims Medical N /Ialpi ractice
+Ciuiiiio • micarcar marpractice

-Fiscal Year Fisca l Ye ar
+Fisca 1 Y ear Fiscal Year ır

-2011-12 2010-11 2011-12 2 010-11
+2012-13 2011-12 2012-13 2 011-12

-Liabilities, beginning \$ 155,771 \$ 143,660 \$ 4,420 \$ 3,618
+Liabilities, beginning \$ 154,052 \$ 155,771 \$ 4,233 \$ 4,420

-Incurred losses and adjustments 72,114 74,405 (187) 802
+Incurred losses and adjustments 77,976 72,114 (475) (187)

-Claim payments (73,833) (62,294) -
+Claim payments (74,061) (73,833) -

-Liabilities, ending \$ 154,052 \$ 155,771 \$ 4,233 \$ 4,420
+Liabilities, ending \$ 157,967 \$ 154,052 \$ 3,758 \$ 4,233